Mike-Honey/covid-19-genomes/README.md

 The Lineage growth comparison (log) page was suggested by [Uffe Poulsen](https://twitter.com/uffe1974/status/1485541093257134083?s=20), based to a chart produced by [Alex Selby](https://twitter.com/alexselby1770/status/1485286177104146432?s=20&t=MAjjMu7UC9MWuOUN0_cr1A).

+The main gisaid dataset only presents data for the last few months, to save processing time.
+The "gisaid - archive" dataviz presents all the historical data, but is only refreshed monthly.

 ## Summary